tvondra/query_histogram/README.md

 Install
 -------
-Installing the extension is quite simple, especially if you're on 9.1.
+Installing the extension is quite simple, especially if you're using pgxn client (which I recommend) - all you need to do is

+    $ pgxn install query_histogram
+    $ pgxn load -d mydb query_histogram

-In that case all you need to do is this:
+but you may also do the installation manually like this:

     $ make install